combinatrix-ai/PromptTrail/README.md

 ## License

-- This project is licensed under the [Elastic License 2.0](https://www.elastic.co/licensing/elastic-license).
+- PromptTrail is licensed under the MIT License.
-  - It's basically you cannot sell a managed service of PromptTrail.
-Except that, you can use it for free for any purpose.
-  - See [LICENCE](LICENCE) for more details.

 ## Contributing